ournetworks/2018/sessions/submission-final-details.md

 ⚐ HONORARIA

 We are able to offer a modest honorarium (at a minimum $50 CAD) to presenters which we will distribute after the event.
-When you register you will be provided with a form to indicate your payment preference (cash, paypal, crypto) and address.
+When you register you will be provided with a form to indicate your payment preference (cash, paypal, crypto: DAI or ETH) and address.